Chief of Staff · AI Managed Agents

 Strategy

-• Vision-to-roadmap translation, with sequencing and owners
+• Vision-to-roadmap translation, with process docs and owners

 • Operational alignment across leadership and execution

-• 90-day, 12-month, and 3-year cuts of the same plan
+• 90-day, 12-month, etc. of the same plan

 • Quarterly review cadence built in from day one